rehierl/node-tree-outliner/6-the-bigger-picture/theoretical-purity.md

 which is in conflict with fundamental principles is (sooner or later) guaranteed to fail.
 Such a design can not, and will never do what it is supposed to do.

-No, and in this particular case, good enough is not good enough.
+No, and in this particular case, good enough is simply not good enough.

 * So, who is to blame? - Everyone and no one.